-Like many compact cameras these days, the Sony RX100 VII has a panorama mode.
+Like many newer compact cameras, the Sony RX100 VII has a panorama mode.
 Here’s a rundown of what it does and how it works.

 You can, of course, shoot for panoramas in any camera by shooting a sequence of still images and stitching them together in panorama stitching software.
 But newer digital cameras, with their advanced chips built right into the camera body, offer some impressive processing power.
 And one of the many ways that can be put to use is to process panoramas right in the camera.